SALP Chapter 6

 The Northern Sea.
 The Penmarkian name for the Mediterranean Sea that divided the Oden continent into Raphlang in the north and Penmark in the south.

-And the name Raphlisians had given it was...
+And the name Raphlishians gave it was...
 Lake Eründel.

 "I was... there?"

 "That's what the lord said.
 That Lanthe sis was floating in the Northern Sea.
-That your body was freezing and you could have died.
-So I thought you'd been tormented by the Vaikans too.
-Wicked people who commit banditry and piracy."
+That you might freeze to death.
+So I thought you'd been bullied by the Baikans too.
+They're bad people who do banditry and piracy."

 Lanthe couldn't say anything and squeezed her eyes shut.
-Her mouth went dry.
+Her mouth had gone dry.

-She who had jumped into the southern lake was discovered in the Northern Sea.
+She who had jumped into a southern lake had been discovered in the Northern Sea.

 Lake Eründel.
-The lake where an angel sleeps.
-Having drifted to the lake where Raphlang's guardian angel slumbers...
+The lake where an angel was said to sleep.
+Having drifted all the way to the lake where Raphlang's guardian angel slept...

 A small, warm hand touched the back of Lanthe's hand.

-"You were scared, weren't you?
-The pirates threw you into the sea, didn't they?
+"It must have been scary, right?
+The pirates threw you in the sea, didn't they?
 But don't worry.
 Our lord probably punished them.
 Those bad people will never come near you again."

-At the clumsy words of comfort, Lanthe looked at her with moist eyes.
+At her clumsy attempt at comfort, Lanthe looked at her with moist eyes.

-"It's okay now.
+"It's alright now.
 The lord will protect Lanthe sis."

-She had heard the exact same words from Fiarelle once.
+She'd heard the same words from Fiarelle once.

-Of course, hearing it from Nina felt completely different.
+Of course, hearing them from Nina felt completely different.

-"Our lord is incredibly strong—he even saved my dad a long time ago, you know?
-My dad was crossing the mountain with reindeer when he met Vaikans and almost had a disaster, but the lord happened to find him and saved him, you know?"
+"Our lord is really strong—he saved my dad before too.
+My dad was crossing the mountains with the reindeer when he met Baikans and almost got in big trouble, but the lord happened to find him and saved him."

 "Yes.
 It's safe here, so you can relax."

-Watching Nina repeatedly emphasize how proud she was of her homeland and lord, Lanthe quietly smiled.
+Watching Nina emphasize it again and again, clearly very proud of her home and lord, Lanthe smiled quietly.

-Had the angel really existed?
-Had they brought her to Vigo?
+Had there really been an angel?
+And had it brought her to Vigo?

-He probably just said that because he was worried about me.
-They say boys change so much when they become adults that you can't recognize them...
+But maybe he just said that because he was worried about me.
+They say boys change so much when they become adults you can't recognize them...

-"Would you like to take a walk in the garden with me for a change of mood?
-Then you'll sleep well at night too."
+"Want to take a walk in the garden with me to refresh yourself?
+You'll sleep better at night."

-When she hesitated, remembering his request not to go outside, Nina bent her slender arm to make a muscle.
+When she hesitated, remembering his request not to go outside, Nina flexed her thin arm to make a muscle.

 "That's right.
 I know the castle inside and out.
-You shouldn't overdo it, Lanthe sis, so I'll guide you on a nearby walking path."
+You shouldn't overdo it, sis, so I'll guide you on a short walking route."

 Lanthe took Nina's small hand and got down from the bed.

 The place Vigo ruled.
-The place the angel had brought her to.
-A place where a girl as innocently kind as the children of Roas welcomed her.
+The place the angel had brought her.
+A place where innocent, kind girls like the children of Roas welcomed her.

-He came to find Lanthe again the following afternoon.
+He came to find Lanthe again the next afternoon.

 Member discussion